September 25th

 Meaning of the subhAShita:

-Skillful people discipline their agile minded children slowly and gradually through both reprimands and rewards, (just) as they would, (train) new horses.
+Skillful people discipline their agile-minded children slowly and gradually through both reprimands and rewards, (just) as they would, (train) new horses.

 Commentary:

 Almost the same rules apply when it comes to raising children.
 Their minds are agile and nimble by nature.
 If one has to discipline them, he can not always please them.
 Their demands might be far from being satiable.
-Can one bring a tiger home because a child is asking and will be upset otherwise?
-Children need to understand that every demand they put forth cannot be met.
-Showering them with sweet words can be saved for another time when they are not throwing tantrums.
-Showing them that they are loved and cared for is a very essential part as well.
-The hugs and kisses are for a later time when they are not being disciplined.
+In yielding to their whims and fancies, one cannot bring home a tiger because the child asked and will be upset otherwise!
+Children too, must understand that every demand they put forth cannot be met.
+Showing them that they are loved and cared for is a very essential part of their upbringing.
+But hugs and kisses are for a later time when they are not being disciplined for their tantrums.

 Raising children is not a 'one rule for all situations' policy.

-Only then can the child grow up to be a confident adult who can not only take care of himself but also value the values.
+Only then can the child grow up to be a confident adult who can not only take care of himself but also value his values.
 He will grow up to be a respectful human being, who also respects the thoughts and needs of those around him.
 Such children become easily compatible with most people later on in their lives.
-Isn't that the cherished treasure children should be left with?!

 pada vigrahaH: